 Verbal abuse; alienation from one’s family or village; divorce and having one’s children taken away; loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death.
 These are the tools of the persecutors for the last two millennia.
 If we include all these possibilities, then over 200 million Christians are deprived of their basic human rights today (http://www.persecution.net/faq-stats.htm). *

 All Christians, even American ones, should assume that persecution could happen to them and not assume that God will keep them from it.
 Some in the United States do presently suffer for their faith, but mainly at the less harsh levels.
-Many Christians have been verbal abused.
+Many Christians have been verbally abused.
 Some Christians experience alienation from their extended family because of their faith.
 Jesus talked about this (Matt 10:34-36): “Do not think that I have come to bring peace to the earth; I have not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and one’s foes will be members of one’s own household.”
 Some marriages break up when a non-Christian person leaves a Christian spouse.
-With regard to mixed marriages, Paul concedes that they might split up over faith issues (1 Cor 7:15): “But if the unbelieving partner separates, let it be so; in such a case the brother or sister is not bound.
-It is to peace that God has called you.”
 There are Christian wives who suffer abuse for their faith from violent husbands.

-On the other hand, in America someone who is fired for his or her faith has legal recourse; that has not always been the case throughout history, even in this country.
+On the other hand, in America someone who is fired for his or her faith has legal recourse just as does any other person; that has not always been the case throughout history, even in this country.
 Churches are not required to pay taxes on income or on property, so long as they show that they are not misusing donations and so long as their employees pay their taxes.
-They are not denied building permits because they are Christians.
-Christian victims of domestic violence too can escape from their situation.
+Churches are not denied building permits because they are Christians – which is the policy in Marxist Cuba.

 One website I’ve read has an article on which it begins with gun control of assault weapons, then an emotional plea that “they” are certainly going to come and take away ALL guns, then the next thing – it’s a dead certainty!! – is that they will take away our Bibles and put us in prison camps.
-They are playing “martyr dress-up” rather than doing the real work of God.
+They are playing “martyr dress-up” (for the young people, “Christian cosplay”) rather than doing the real work of God.

-What bothers me, when I hear of persecution, is how some Americans equate their sufferings with the horrific persecution that other Christians face.
-For example, I’ve just read a blog that said that “no church should allow itself to be subject to the government’s tyrannical 501(c) 3 non-profit, tax-exempt status” and called Christians “sheepish” for not rebelling against the I. R. S. The author stated that the government is at times the enemy of God and should be resisted.
+What bothers me is how some Americans equate their sufferings with the horrific persecution that other Christians face.
+For example, I’ve just read a blog that said that “no church should allow itself to be subject to the government’s tyrannical 501(c) 3 non-profit, tax-exempt status” and called Christians “sheepish” for not rebelling against the I. R. S. The author stated that the government is at times the enemy of God, therefore it is now the enemy of God and should be resisted.
 His entire argument was that Americans are suffering just as Daniel or the apostles suffered.

-My guess is that this pastor does not face loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death.
-If anything, he’ll probably be acclaimed for his “courageous stand.”
-I have run into far too many of these Christians who are playing a game of make-believe and what-iffery, making out that their minor irritations put them in the ranks of persecuted, confronting the world with chin held high.
+Where are the thousands of American believers who endure loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death?
+I have run into far too many of these Christians who are playing a game of make-believe and what-iffery, making out that their minor daily irritations put them in the ranks of persecuted, confronting the world with chin held high.
 Americans posture, while brave soldiers such as Asia Bibi are fighting the real battles.
 I’m tired of hearing the response, “It’s getting to be that way here, too!” when I mention persecution in other lands.
-Likewise, no-one in America lives under sharia law, despite the charges that are bandied about.
+Likewise, no-one in America legally lives under sharia law, despite the rumors that are bandied about (for example, the hoax about Dearborn, Michigan).

 Here are some fallacious arguments that bolster the “poor, persecuted American Christian” myth: